-The owners of a cotton-top tamarin, a rare primate, are in the third day of a search to find the missing animal that escaped from them at a Morrisville hotel.
+The owners of a cotton-top tamarin, a rare primate, are continuing the search to find the missing animal that escaped from them at a Morrisville hotel and are increasing the reward from $1,000 to $5,000.

 Willow, a squirrel-sized monkey that weighs about a pound, faces many risks — including hawks, heavy traffic near the Raleigh-Durham International Airport and an unfamiliar environment.
-But the biggest risk for the tiny tamarin might be this weekend’s freezing temperatures.
+But the biggest risk for the tiny tamarin might be cold temperatures.

-Owner Ann Smith and her husband were bringing Willow and another primate, a marmoset named Mikki, to the Triangle for the animals’ annual checkup Thursday afternoon when a plane from RDU flew overhead.
-The sound frightened Willow, who took off “like a bolt of lightning” across the parking lot of their hotel, a La Quinta at 1001 Hospitality Court, Smith said in a phone interview Saturday.
+Owner Ann Smith and her husband were bringing Willow and another primate, a marmoset named Mikki, to the Triangle for the animals’ annual checkup Thursday, Nov.
+8, when a plane from RDU flew overhead.
+The sound frightened Willow, who took off “like a bolt of lightning” across the parking lot of their hotel, a La Quinta at 1001 Hospitality Court, Smith said in a phone interview Saturday, Nov.
+10.

 “It’s like losing a child,” Smith said of Willow’s disappearance.